 A mission statement is a short, meaningful sentence (or several sentences) that summarizes the purpose that drives your business.
 A good mission statement says why you do what you do.
 When a company considers new opportunities, it relies on the mission to make appropriate decisions.
 Additionally, when the business is sold to a new owner, the mission statement continues the company’s legacy.

-Here are 21 effective company mission statement examples:
+Here are 21 powerful company mission statement examples:

 1. Google: Organize the World’s Information